typelevel/Laika/docs/customizing-laika/customize-rendering.md

 ### TextWriter

-This is the base API supported by both the `PrettyPrint` and `HTML` renderer, while the latter adds a few additional methods specific to HTML.
+This is the base API supported by both the `XSL-FO` and `HTML` renderer, both of them adding several methods with rendering logic specific to that format.

 All methods below are overloaded and accept `String`, `Element` or `Seq[Element]` as a parameter, with `Element` being the abstract base type of all tree nodes.